-The targets pursued in the composition including the competence profile and the criteria of the diversity concept pursued are taken into account at an early stage in the selection process of potential candidates for appointment to the Executive Board, nomination for election as a member of the Supervisory Board and for all management positions.
+The targets pursued in the composition, including the competence profile and the criteria of the diversity concept implemented, are taken into account at an early stage in the selection process of potential candidates for appointment to the Executive Board, nomination for election as a member of the Supervisory Board and for all management positions.

 In its current composition, the Supervisory Board meets all the aforementioned targets regarding composition and fulfilment of the competence profile.
 The Supervisory Board as a whole has all the required technical and personal qualifications and is familiar with the business fields of Schweizer.
 A considerable number of Supervisory Board members hold international positions or have many years of international experience.
 The diversity of the Supervisory Board is appropriate.
-The target of having one female Supervisory Board member by 30 June 2022 has been met since 7 July 2017 with the election of Ms Karin Sonnenmoser to the Supervisory Board and Finance Committee.
+The target of having one woman on the Supervisory Board by 30 June 2022 has been met since the annual general meeting in 2017.

-In addition, the Supervisory Board has an appropriate number of independent members.
-In the assessment of the Supervisory Board, it should have at least three independent Supervisory Board members, of whom at least one shareholder member is independent.
-In the assessment of the Supervisory Board, it currently has two independent shareholder representatives, Mr Michael Kowalski and Ms Karin Sonnenmoser.
+In addition, the Supervisory Board has an appropriate number of independent members in accordance with its target set on 19 June 2017.
+According to this target, the Supervisory Board should have at least three independent Supervisory Board members, of whom at least one independent member is a shareholder.
+At present, in accordance with the target set in 2017, Mr Michael Kowalski is the at least one independent shareholder representative on the Supervisory Board.
+Mr Kowalski is regarded by the committee as independent due to his professionalism and experience despite his long-term Supervisory Board membership.

-In the selection process for suitable candidates for the new appointment to the Executive Board, the Supervisory

-Board paid attention to diversity in addition to professional competence, experience and leadership quality.
+In the selection process for suitable candidates for the new appointment to the Executive Board in 2018, the Supervisory Board focused on diversity in addition to professional competence, experience and leadership quality.
 Qualified women were included in the selection process and given appropriate consideration.
 The current composition of the Executive Board reflects the target composition resolved by the Supervisory Board.